 The danger of postmodernism is that it tends to deny the ability to know things for sure.
-It even undermines the construction of language by stating that words can be interpreted differently and that language is fluid and that the Bible, written in ancient languages, is open to various interpretations of equal validity.
-Given this underlying idea that nothing is truly knowable (a self-contradictory statement that is no problem for postmoderns), the very foundations of truth both moral and spiritual are suspect and open to re-evaluation--along with the Bible.
+It even undermines the construction of language by stating that words can be interpreted differently, that language is fluid, and that the Bible, written in ancient languages, is open to various interpretations of equal validity.
+Given this underlying idea that nothing is truly knowable (a self-contradictory statement that is no problem for postmoderns), the very foundations of truth both moral and spiritual are suspect and open to re-evaluation -- along with the Bible.

 - "Spencer Burke of the Ooze (Newport Beach, CA) agrees.
 'A move away from intellectual Christianity is essential.
 We must move to the mystical.'"2